SupportAbility Data Logs and Paid Investigations

 SupportAbility stores detailed data access and change logs on all Staff activity as they use the system.
 Data logs are stored for 12 - 18 months.

 It is important to note that, SupportAbility does not provide an interface that allows providers to query or report on these logs.
 As a result, any investigations that need to be conducted must be completed by our Engineering team, which is a highly manual and time-consuming process.

 Therefore, investigations that require our Engineering team to query the data logs are limited to extenuating circumstances where a serious breach has occurred and often require paid support time in order to complete.

-This article explains the nature of the event data logs, what they were designed to achieve, and why investigations on those logs require paid Engineering resources.
+This article explains the nature of the data logs, what they were designed to achieve, and why investigations on those logs require paid support time.

 Audience: Authorised Representatives, IT Specialist

 The following list summarises the content within this article.
 Click on the links below to take you to the relevant sections:

 - Why does SupportAbility store data change logs?

 Why does SupportAbility store data change logs?

 SupportAbility's data logs were designed to address two key requirements: